generic-user/javaleeter/readme.md

 The class is build so it could easely be inplemented, in any way.
 It has no dependencys.

-For an example of the usage, see [here](https://github.com/BattoorCjorn/javaleeter/blob/master/test.html) for an example.
+For an example of the usage, see [this fiddle](https://jsfiddle.net/z9032x8n/) for an example.